-EPL 7436 is in the Namib-Naukluft National Park which is used primarily for tourism.
-The EPL site does not have any tourism facilities, neither is it used for tourism activities.
-However, there is a Ministry of Environment and Tourism (MET) satellite office known as Ganab which also have accommodation facilities that belongs to the employees.
+The EPL 7278 is in the Namib-Naukluft National Park which is used primarily for tourism.
+The EPL site does not have any tourism facilities, neither is it used for tourism activities, however, there is a MET campsite at Mirabib rock shelter (23°27'10.18"S, 15°21'23.85"E) which is mostly used by tourist.
 Historical land use activities were not observed during the site visits.
-Previous exploration or mining activities have taken place on EPL 7436; however, they are less obvious because the area has mostly regenerated naturally.
+Previous exploration or mining activities have taken place on EPL 7278; however, they are less obvious because the area has mostly regenerated naturally.

-5.9 Socio-Economic Environment
+5.9 SOCIO-ECONOMIC ENVIRONMENT